 Format your notes.
 Obsidian is a Markdown-based note-taking app.

 Settings.
 A. Editor: Show line numbers, Spellcheck, Spellcheck languages -English, Spanish-, Auto-pair brackets & Markdown syntax.
 B. Appearance: Base Theme (Light), Themes, Font, Font sizes.
 C. Core plugins: Tag pane, Templates (Templates are not enabled by default!).
 D. Community plugins, Safe Mode (it needs to be disabled -OFF- so community plugins can be enabled).
-Then, you can browse and enable some community plugins: Kanban (create markdown-backed Kanban boards), Calendar, Emoji Toolbar (quickly search for and insert emojis into your editor).
+Then, you can browse and enable some community plugins: Kanban (create markdown-backed Kanban boards), Calendar, Emoji Toolbar (quickly search for and insert emojis into your editor), and Data File Editor (it adds ability to create and edit files of types: .txt , .json , .xml in Obsidian).

 Templates let you quickly insert snippets of text into your notes.
 Set up a template folder: Settings, Templates: Template folder location (e.g., templates).
 To insert a template, open the command palette (Ctrl+P), Templates: Insert a template.